MincraftEinstein/JustMoreCakes/README.md

 [![Discord Invite](https://img.shields.io/badge/Discord-Einstein%27s%20Lab-blue?style=for-the-badge&logo=discord)](https://discord.gg/gSsaFAvrBM)

 ### **📘 Description**
 A simple mod that adds 30+ new cakes to Minecraft.
 Some have special properties and abilities ranging from exploding and poisoning to healing and teleporting (randomly).
 A new villager is in town as well, the Cake Baker will buy and sell cake ingredients which he uses in his Cake Oven to make cake.
-Most cakes also allow candles to be placed on them
+All cakes also allow candles to be placed on them and did I mention that all potion effects applied from eating a cake can be completely configured with a data pack?
+Well, they can.

 Supports [Cake Chomps](https://www.curseforge.com/minecraft/mc-mods/cake-chomps)